ChayanPandit/notification-pipeline/README.md

 6. Each channel worker consumes its delivery topic and checks `channel_deliveries` before invoking the provider.
 7. If the channel was already delivered, the worker skips the external send and acknowledges the Kafka message.
 8. If the channel was not yet delivered, the worker performs the send and records attempt and audit state.
-9. Failures are either retried through tiered retry topics or sent to DLQ.
+9. Failures are either sent to a channel-specific retry topic with a due timestamp or sent directly to DLQ.
+10. Retry-topic consumers store due retries in `scheduled_retries`.
+11. A scheduled retry release job republishes due retries back to the correct delivery topic.

 ## Delivery Guarantees